 \subsection{Ablation Study}

-We include ablation studies to demonstrate that the AND-mask and trimmed-mean estimator is necessary for defending against backdoor attacks.
+We include ablation studies to demonstrate that the AND-mask and trimmed-mean estimator are necessary for defending against backdoor attacks.
 Table \ref{table: ablation} summarizes the results and shows that neither AND-mask nor trimmed-mean estimator defends against backdoor attacks alone.
-We also replace the sign consistency in AND-mask using the sample mean-variance ratio, which can decrease the accuracy of main tasks on CIFAR-10 as Section \ref{section: method} suggests.
-For the robustness degradation of using the sample mean-variance ratio, we hypothesize that hurting benign features can exacerbates the backdoor attack because the trigger has fewer benign features to compete.
+We also replace the sign consistency in AND-mask using the sample mean-variance ratio.

-\subsection{Hyper-parameter sensitivity}
+\subsection{Hyper-parameter Sensitivity}

-This section provides additional experiments using CIFAR-10 dataset to show that our approach is easy to apply and does not require expensive hyper-parameter tuning.
-Our experiments measure the impact of the mask threshold $\tau$ and trim threshold $\alpha$ on our defense and evaluate our approach with fewer clients per round.
-Experimental results in Figure \ref{figure: hyper-param sensitivity} suggest that there exist the wide range of threshold configurations that are effective against backdoor attacks.
+This section provides additional experiments using the CIFAR-10 dataset to show that our approach is easy to apply and does not require expensive hyperparameter tuning.
+Our experiments measure the impact of the masking threshold $\tau$ and trim level $\alpha$ on our defense and evaluate our approach with fewer clients per round.
+Experimental results in Figure \ref{figure: hyper-param sensitivity} suggest that there exists a wide range of threshold configurations that are effective against backdoor attacks.
 Moreover, our approach can work with as few as 10 clients per round.